MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Moving Platform Mode SDK

 Sometimes you may want the decision on if to use Moving Platform Mode to be dependent on your situation, you may only need it enabled when using your app, or only a specific app.
-In these cases you may wish to [enable Moving Platform Mode from your app using the SDK](/windows/mixed-reality/develop/unity/moving-platform-unity).
+In these cases, you may wish to [enable Moving Platform Mode from your app using the SDK](/windows/mixed-reality/develop/unity/moving-platform-unity).

 #### Improvements and fixes in the February 2022 update